chrisbodger/VeinCam/docs/Team-Work-Diary.md

 **Software**
 * Solved issue of sending processed images to stream by scrapping old streaming code and instead using Flask (based on code by Miguel Grinberg at https://blog.miguelgrinberg.com/post/video-streaming-with-flask).
 Device can now stream live images to WLAN localhost at 60fps, meaning any device can connect to the network outputted by the RasPi and view the stream.
 * After many hours, we also managed to get the streaming script to run on startup.
 This ensures that all a user has to do is press the power button and the device will begin streaming (after 30 second boot time) to its localhost address.
 * Cleaned up HTML code, which now displays correct fonts and current RasPi temperature (for testing purposes).
 * Currently working on displaying Battery percentage on stream web page and improving the image processing capabilities.

 06/09/2018 Joey
 * v2.1 of the chassis, including buttons and both shell and lid started (speed set to 50mm/s to ensure clean print)

+18/09/2018 Chris
+Retrospective Recount of the last two weeks:
+* Attempted several times to print case v2.1, with no success.
+Attempts would either fail to print entirely, or would not print cleanly, and leaving features malformed.
+* Due to so much wastage from the failed prints, a new roll of filament was ordered 7/9/18.
+The replacement roll arrived 14/9/18.
+* v2.2 of the chassis was created, altering the shape to take on more of an hourglass, in an effort to make the case easier to hold by the ends.
+Currently, this revision is being printed, and seems to be printing well. smaller features yet to be printed to see if this remains the same.

+* Software completed the autostart and initialisation procedures for the web stream and image processing.
+Currently, it outputs the processed image at a reasonably high framerate for its intended use.
+The webpage however has an issue initialising the stream in a timely manner (upwards of 30 seconds) and the Wireless connectivity fails to initiate on some occurrences.
+These will hopefully be explored in the coming weeks.

 ## Documentation, Research, Meetings and other Governance Activities